B4B0PaD/WP-Theme-Builder/README.md

 - Open gulpfile.js and edit your WP theme informations
 - Run "npm run build"

-After this step the theme folder will be create next to the project folder, named correctly, with the template file _style.css_ file inside.
+After this step, the theme folder will be created next to the project folder, named correctly, with the template file _style.css_ inside.

 ####Commands
 From terminal write: